atongsak/threejstests/README.md

 - I've noticed that when creating a new web experiment, I have to install three.js and Vite each time.
 - An object's axis of rotation when you export it as a .glb/gltf file from Blender matters.
 I previously had john.glb's axis at the origin, so when I applied rotating animation, he rotated in a circle.
 I had to set origin to geometry for him to spin in place like that.
-- Considering GitHub's file size limit, it seems that we have to compress our 3D scenes if we're going to put them in a repository.
+- Considering GitHub's file size limit, it seems that we'll have to compress our 3D scenes if we're going to put them in a repository.